-Building an autonomous (driverless) car has entertained the imagination of automotive companies since the earliest days of automobiles.
+Building an autonomous (driverless) car has entertained the imagination of automotive development companies since the earliest days of automobiles.
 The idea has first popped up in a newspaper back in 1926, and has continued to haunt the dreams of automotive developers ever since.
 The emergence of reliably operating driverless cars is already dubbed the next revolution in the automotive industry.

 Today, we are closer than ever to making this dream of a self-driving car a reality.
 Various industry leaders and experts have estimated driverless cars to spread throughout the world in the very near future – between 2020-2030 the latest.
 There is a lot of energy, time and funds being invested in autonomous car projects, with a number of large companies and universities engaged in research and development.

 Wait, so just what is an autonomous car, really?

 When these automotive experts say driverless, they really mean it: sitting in a truly autonomous car, your intervention as a driver will not be necessary at all.
 A driverless car will actually be able to take you from point A to B, including parking itself, while you sit in the back seat watching a movie.